sportstalk247/sdk-multiplatform/docs/source/usage/user_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let listUserNotifications = try await asyncFunction(
+                let listUserNotifications = try await userClient.listUserNotifications(
-                    for: userClient.listUserNotificationsAsync(
                     userid: "023976080242ac120002",
                     limit: KotlinInt(int: 10), // Can be any arbitrary number
                     filterNotificationTypes: [UserNotification.Type.CHAT_REPLY, UserNotification.Type.CHAT_QUOTE], // [OPTIONAL] List could also have either `CHAT_REPLY` or `CHAT_QUOTE` ONLY
                     cursor: nil,
                     includeread: false, // If [true], will only return a list of user notifications whose value `isread = true`.
 Otherwise, returns a list of user notifications whose value `isread = false`.
                     filterChatRoomId: "080001297623242ac002", // ID of an existing chat room
                     filterChatRoomCustomId: nil   // OR you may also use an existing chat room's custom ID )
-                )
                 // Resolve `listUserNotifications` from HERE onwards(ex. update UI displaying the response data)...
             } catch {